-I traveled from Tallinn to Stockholm on a cruise ship across the Baltic Sea.
+My transportation choice from Tallinn to Stockholm was a cruise ship across the Baltic Sea.

 I’ve only been on a cruise ship once before and it was a long time ago (senior cruise after high school) so I really had no idea what the cabins would look like.
 I was pleasantly surprised when I got to my cabin.
 It was clean, comfortable and nicely-decorated.
 The bathroom was, of course, small but definitely sufficient.

 All in all, far more comfortable than the overnight train car Shannon and I had been on a few days before.
 And there was even a TV with English channels other than CNN, a nice change of pace.

 After storing my luggage in my cabin, I headed up to the sun deck to check out the view.
 The sun deck was hopping with cruisers enjoying a frosty beverage in the afternoon sun before departure (hmm…maybe cruising IS for me after all??).

 After we set sail, I wandered the ship a little to see what it had to offer.
 It had all of the standard cruise ship amenities: restaurants, duty-free shopping, a pub, a nightclub, a disco…the works.
 I also discovered (after seeing a number of passengers with their laptops out) that the ship was equipped with free WiFi.
 Nice!